 Schedule and Format: Course meets remotely over Zoom and is scheduled for 9:30–4:30 (eastern time), with two hours of breaks each day.
 Format includes lectures, video excerpts of clinical work, experiential workshops, music making, and supervision of participants’ clinical work.
 For Clinical Improvisation, each day we will divide into small groups, utilizing breakout rooms, for individualized skill acquisition and feedback by instructors.
 Classes are limited to 16 people.

-Special Remote Discount Rate: $800; includes $35 materials fee (some partial scholarships available)
+Special Remote Discount Rate: $865 per five-day course; includes $35 materials fee (some partial scholarships available)

 Prerequisites: The level of instruction presupposes the ability to accompany oneself while singing; play scales and chord progressions in a variety of keys; basic knowledge of chord structure and harmony; approximately five years of experience on one harmonic instrument, preferably piano or guitar.
 Improvisation skills not required.
 Please note: we welcome music therapy students and interested professionals as well.

 Cancellation and Refund Policy: Enrollment is limited; if insufficient, the course will be canceled and all fees refunded.
 Your place in the course will be guaranteed if we receive payment in full by July 18, 2021.
 A 50% refund will be given for cancellations requested up until 14 days prior to the start dates.
 No refunds will be given after 14 days prior to the start dates.
 Registered participants who cannot attend may send a substitute with prior notification.